-- Ask partners for a commitment to good safeguarding practice that is contextually appropriate and in line with local regulations - Support partners to access basic training on safeguarding to for their staff and volunteers
+- Ask partners for a commitment to good safeguarding practice that is contextually appropriate and in line with local regulations. - Support partners to access basic training on safeguarding for their staff and volunteers. - Discuss with partners cultural issues, including rules of appropriate and proper behaviour based on local sensitivities to understand the local context and challenges and resolve any differences between what is acceptable behaviour locally, and what is acceptable under the safeguarding policy. - Establish from the partner the existence and effectiveness or lack of any local child welfare/judicial infrastructure and their ability to work with it bearing in mind the risk to a child or adult at risk. - Distinguish between children in need of protection due to poverty, conflict or crisis, and specific acts of maltreatment towards children.

-- Discuss with partners cultural issues, including rules of appropriate and proper behaviour based on local sensitivities to understand the local context and challenges and resolve any differences between what is acceptable behaviour locally, and what is acceptable under the safeguarding policy. - Establish from the partner the existence and effectiveness or lack of any local child welfare/judicial infrastructure and their ability to work with it bearing in mind the risk to a child or adult at risk. - Distinguish between children in need of protection due to poverty, conflict or crisis, and specific acts of maltreatment towards children. - When TEN representatives visit organised activities with children it will work with the local leadership to ensure that there are appropriate safeguarding procedures in place to cover such visitors. - Provide a form for reporting safeguarding issues to TEN.
+- When TEN representatives visit organised activities with children it will work with the local leadership to ensure that there are appropriate safeguarding procedures in place to cover such visitors. - Provide a form (see Appendix 6) for reporting major safeguarding incidents to TEN.

-Risk assessment and mitigation on visits
+7. Risk assessment and mitigation on visits to partners

-The TEN Lead Safeguarding Officer should assess the risk of each visit to a partner or project where this involves activities with children or adults at risk.
+The TEN Safeguarding Lead should assess the risk of each visit to a partner or project where this involves activities with children or adults at risk.